Nestle Makes Billions Bottling Water It Pays Nearly Nothing For - Slashdot

 Unfortunately, many times that I am in need of water I am neither in my bathroom (or even in my house at all), nor is it raining.

 Yes, you could claim that it is stupid for people not to carry a refillable bottle of water with them at all times, but you'd be wrong.
 It's called "convenience", and everyone pays for convenience.
-Even if you don't use the convenience (and pay for it) of getting a bottle of clean, drinkable water when and where you need it, you pay for the convenience of having someone else mak
+Even if you don't use the convenience (and pay for it) of getting a bottle of clean, drinkable water when and where you need it, you pay for the convenience of having someone else make your clothing, build your cars, create your electricity, and almost certainly growing your food.
+Sometimes, I bet, you even pay for the convenience of not having to prepare your own food or not having to carry it around with you all the time so you can eat it when you need to.

+Calling people stupid because they make use of modern conveniences, despite it costing more than doing everything themselves, is just arrogance.

+Yeah, maybe using bottled water in your own home is overkill, but maybe it isn't -- if you live in Flint, for example.
+But using bottled water when you're at some event where it would be INconvenient to carry a water bottle is not.

 Re: (Score:2)